trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ## Installing Truffle

 Before you can use Truffle, install it using the `npm` command.
-Refer to the [Installations instructions](getting-started/installation.md) to install Truffle.
+Refer to the [installation instructions](getting-started/installation.md) to install Truffle.